-The service will receive an email notification with details of the assessment team must confirm any conflict of interest on the webtool.
+The service will receive an email notification with details of the assessment team and are asked to confirm any conflict of interest on the webtool.
 For more information on the conflict of interest, please see the JAG support centre.

 You can contact the assessment team via the messages tab on the webtool.